** Some Would Deny Christ On The Cross

 3. Dying to sin: Turning away from pride, lust, greed, and anything that separates you from God.

-4. Living for others: The cross is not just personal suffering — it’s also love in action, like forgiving enemies, serving the poor, or persevering in a difficult vocation.
+4. Living for others: The Cross is not just personal suffering — it’s also love in action, like forgiving enemies, serving the poor and sick, or persevering in a difficult vocation.

 In short:

-How were Catholics prior to 1960 were taught how to carry their cross ?
+How were Catholics prior to 1960 taught to carry their cross ?

 1. Daily Offering of Suffering